Are you tax compliant in Spain?

 First, if you are considering for example to sell your property, you might not be able to claim the refund of the 3% retention back from the tax Revenue office.

 Second, you might be caught out through one of the Tax Authority’s anti-tax fraud campaigns, and as a result, you might have to pay late payment interest as well as sanctions between 5% to 20% of the tax involved.
 In fact, we have detected that the Spanish Tax Revenue is increasingly cross-referencing information, reviewing those cases where non-tax Residents are avoiding paying the taxes.
-This includes monitoring electricity consumption, bank’s accounts and comparing your details as logged on the Land Registry with utility usage.
-As a result, as the worst scenario, a disciplinary letter could be sent to your Spanish address.
+This includes monitoring electricity consumption, bank accounts and comparing your details as logged on the Land Registry with utility usage.
+As a result, in the worst scenario, a disciplinary letter could be sent to your Spanish address.
 Failing to respond to the notification might imply that your bank account might be ultimately embargoed.

 Please see below a real disciplinary letter received by one client who neglected the annual payment of the Government tax, imposing a fine for late payment (we have deleted the personal details due to confidential data protection).